Alpine A110 GT, road test how it goes

 HOW IS IT GOING?

-To understand how it goes during the test I essentially focused on trim, brakes, engine, gearbox to understand the response in a semi-sports, not extreme use.
+To understand how it goes during the test I essentially focused on trim, brakes, engine and gearbox to understand the response in a semi-sports, not extreme use.
 For this he was chosen for the test a mountain path with curves, hairpin bends to try extensions, insertions, cornering and braking (downhill).

 Alpine A110 GT cornering with Track mode

-As soon as you sit down, you find yourself in a decidedly low position inside a passenger compartment that is top-notch in terms of finishes on the leather and seats.
+As soon as you sit down, you find yourself in a decidedly low position inside a passenger compartment that is at the top level in terms of finishes on the leather and seats.
 The leather sports steering wheel with light blue stitching is very nice.

-Through the red button on the steering wheel I try the three driving modes “Normal”, “Sport” and “track“, opting for the latter to have a more reactive and ready car: the graphics on the dashboard change but also the accelerator and gear response are exceptional with a more aggressive exhaust sound especially when releasing with the typical and pleasant exhaust explosions obtained with a post-injection.
-The sound is emphasized in the cabin by the audio system.
+Through the red button on the steering wheel I try the three driving modes “Normal”, “Sport” and “track“, opting for the latter in order to have a more reactive and ready car: the graphics on the dashboard change, but also the response of the accelerator and gearbox are exceptional with a more aggressive exhaust sound especially when releasing with the typical and pleasant explosions obtained with a post-injection.
+The sound of the engine is emphasized in the cabin by the audio system.

-The suspension calibration is excellent, which on this “GT” version are pleasant through the bends with an excellent compromise on bumpy surfaces despite a very small tire shoulder.
+The calibration of the suspensions is excellent and on this “GT” version they are pleasant through the bends with an excellent compromise on bumpy roads, despite a very small tire shoulder.

 The Getrag dual-clutch gearbox is very fast and confirms its declared 260 milliseconds for changing from one gear to another.
-This Alpine A110 is really fun and never seems to get tired even when you push it to its limit when entering and cornering, thanks to its low weight, slightly higher than 1,100kg and with a weight distribution with 44% ant.
+This Alpine A110 is really fun and never seems to get tired even when you push it to its limit when entering and cornering; merit of the reduced weight, slightly higher than the 1,100kg and with a weight distribution with 44% ant.
 56% posts.

 Reduced weight and quality of the braking system make it pleasant even in repeated braking.
 We stressed it downhill with continuous pounding on the brake pedal between one bend and another: it never showed signs of warming up or fading.